Home » Dessert Recipes » Blueberry Dump Cake

 No. If you want to change it up, you can use vanilla cake mix or yellow cake mix in its place.

-Can I use fresh blueberries?
+Can I use fresh blueberries instead of frozen?

 Certainly!
 You can use fresh blueberries instead of frozen.
 It would be wonderful with fresh berries if you have blueberries in season.
 I like the combination of blueberries along with the blueberry pie filling.
-It creates a wonderful creamy filling the serves up beautifully!
+It creates a wonderful creamy filling that serves up beautifully!

 Can I use other fruit and pie filling?